 Listen more than you speak.
 Seek to understand first, without overreacting when they open up to you.
 You may be surprised to find out how much your child already knows or how mature his thinking is already.

 Share some of your own experiences—someone you knew growing up who got involved with drugs, and the negative consequences you saw in his or her life.

 Use a home drug test kit.
-I’ve never tried this suggestion from notMYkid.org, but it’s worth considering.
-It might sound extreme, but it’s actually similar to checking to make sure your daughter is meeting her curfew or maintaining good grades.
+This suggestion from notMYkid.org might sound extreme, but it’s actually similar to checking to make sure your daughter is meeting her curfew or maintaining good grades.
 You’re simply verifying her good behavior.
 Also, regular testing will give your child an easy “out” in a tricky peer pressure situation: “I can’t.
 My dad tests me for drugs and I’ll get caught.”

 Have you talked with your kids about drugs?
 Are you hesitant to bring it up?
 Please share your ideas and comments below or at our Facebook page.